ezraroi/Human-AI-Collab/output/manuscript_sections.md

 The 37-year engineering identity + post-trauma framing as "extreme case" proves robustness - but faces a counter-argument:
 **The Dam-Breaking Objection**: Rigid structures, once cracked, may release accumulated pressure dramatically.
 The transformation was dramatic because of the rigidity, not despite it.
 More fluid identities might show less dramatic change precisely because less pressure accumulated.
 **Resolution**: The "hardest case" framing works for proving possibility but may not prove the system operates as powerfully in fluid cases.
 This qualification must be stated explicitly.

 ---

-## [MANUSCRIPT SECTION] 4.Analytic vs. Statistical Generalization

-### Why N=1 Is Appropriate Here
-Analytic Generalization (AG) generalizes findings to theoretical propositions, not populations.
-This is a two-step process:
-1. Making a conceptual claim linking case findings to specific theory
-2. Applying that theory to implicate similar situations

-Critical Distinction: The case is not a statistical sample.
-It is selected because it is critical, unique, or revelatory.
-The replication logic treats the single case as a single experiment used to refine or support theory.
-What Cannot Be Claimed: Statistical inference about how many people will experience this transformation, or population-level effect sizes.

----